Azure Stream Analytics solution patterns

 Putting it all together

-It's not hard to imagine that all the solution patterns mentioned above can be combined together in a complex end-to-end system.
+It's not hard to imagine that all the solution patterns mentioned earlier can be combined together in a complex end-to-end system.
 The combined system can include dashboards, alerting, event sourcing application, data warehousing, and offline analytics capabilities.

 The key is to design your system in composable patterns, so each subsystem can be built, tested, upgraded, and recover independently.